bioinformatics-core-shared-training/basicr/Readme.md

-# This Repository is now deprecated.
-Please see https://github.com/bioinformatics-core-shared-training/basicr.git
+# This Repository is now deprecated to avoid confusion.
+Please see https://github.com/cambiotraining/r-intro